Carmengar/Cystic_fibrosis_-analysis/README.md

   scale_fill_manual(name = "Species", values = c(mi_paleta,"#D7CE9F"))+                 # We need to add one more color because the palette only has 20. theme(legend.text.align = 0, legend.text = element_text(face = "italic"))             # The names in italic because are species names
   ```
-The two plot will look like this:
+The two plots will look like this:
 ![Taxa representation](https://github.com/Carmengar/MRA_cystic-fibrosis/assets/71711674/1d91181d-6e5f-47da-9415-1ed0eabc9311)